Gorilla suit: History

 In recent decades, the work of performers or designers have altered the mechanics and effect of gorilla suits, often using animatronics, taxidermy eyes, realistic fur, and other aides.
 Jim Henson utilized typical gorilla suits and even a full-bodied gorilla Muppet in several productions (like in Time Piece, The Cube, some episodes of Sesame Street, and the Avery Schreiber episode of The Muppet Show).
 The person inside the gorilla suit is often uncredited.
 Jim Henson's Creature Shop has contributed to this development in its own way, through work on Buddy, George of the Jungle, and MirrorMask.
 Many suit performers of Henson's characters portrayed gorillas in other productions.

 Gorilla suits and masks are also used to disguise their wearer.
 Members of the feminist artist group Guerrilla Girls maintain their anonymity by wearing gorilla masks for their public appearances.
 In an effort to avoid reporters, Boston Red Sox manager Theo Epstein donned a gorilla suit when he left Fenway Park after announcing his resignation in 2005.

 During the annual Great Gorilla Runs held in North American and British cities, runners in gorilla suits take part in an eight-kilometre fun run to raise money for The Gorilla Organization.
 The event started in 2003 in London.
 Finnish racing driver Kimi Räikkönen was part of a gorilla-suited motorboat race crew in 2007 and has attended parties in a gorilla suit.

-In 2013, author Dan Savage spoke to the University of Oregon about gorilla suit fetishes, if there really is such a thing.
+In 2013, author Dan Savage referenced gorilla suit fetishes when speaking at the University of Oregon.
 The gorilla suit is often used sexually in burlesque theater, stag parties, and strip shows.
-One episode of the reality TV show A List Dallas featured hunky male models hired to strip out of gorilla costumes to show off the skimpy underwear products underneath.
-Comedian Sarah Silverman posed for a Maxim cover scantily dressed inside a gorilla suit.
+One episode of the reality TV show The A-List: Dallas featured male models hired to strip out of gorilla costumes to show off the skimpy underwear products underneath.
+Comedian Sarah Silverman posed for a Maxim cover, scantily dressed inside a gorilla suit.

-In a video that went viral, the problem of situational awareness was demonstrated when viewers were asked to watch carefully and count the number of times a team of basketball players wearing white passed the basketball back and forth while playing against a team wearing black.
-During the gameplay, a gorilla-suited human walked onto the scene, stood in the midst of the players, beat his chest for a few seconds, and then exited.
-Because of situational awareness, a large percentage of viewers did not "see" the gorilla at all.
+In 2016, astronaut Scott Kelly wore a gorilla suit on the International Space Station, after his brother Mark Kelly (also an astronaut) had sent it up to him on a resupply mission.
+A video of him wearing the gorilla suit, chasing fellow astronaut Tim Peake around the space station in zero-G, went viral on YouTube in 2022.

 In 2017 Francesco Gabbani won Sanremo Music Festival and took the 6th place at the Eurovision Song Contest in Kyiv accompanied by dancer Filippo Ranaldi wearing a gorilla suit.